Sugar Bowl: History

 Compared to most bowl games, the Sugar Bowl has had steady naming rights sponsorship.
 Its first corporate title sponsor was USF&G Financial Services from 1987 to 1995, then Finnish mobile phone manufacturer Nokia from 1995 to 2006.
 In March 2006, Allstate Insurance was announced as the new title sponsor, and has continued to sponsor the game since.

 ABC Sports televised the game from 1969 through 2006.
 Fox Sports televised the game from 2007 to 2010 as part of its contract with the BCS.
 ESPN started airing the game with the 2010–11 season, after outbidding Fox for the broadcasting rights.

 The 2006 game was relocated to the Georgia Dome in Atlanta, Georgia, because of the extensive damage the Superdome suffered as a result of Hurricane Katrina.
-Big East Champion West Virginia would go on to beat SEC Champion Georgia in the game 38-35.
+Big East Champion West Virginia went on to beat SEC champion Georgia in the game, 38–35.
 It returned to the refurbished Superdome in 2007.
 The payout for the 2006 game was $14–17 million per participating team.
 According to Sports Illustrated, the 2007 salary for Sugar Bowl CEO Paul Hoolahan was $607,500.

 Prior to the BCS, the game traditionally hosted the Southeastern Conference (SEC) champion against a top-tier at-large opponent.
 This was formalized in 1975, when the SEC champion was granted an automatic bid to the Sugar Bowl starting with the end of the 1976 season.
 This continued throughout the time of the Bowl Coalition, a precursor to the BCS.
 However, the Sugar Bowl agreed to release the SEC champion if necessary to force a national championship game.
 Under this format, the Sugar Bowl hosted the first Bowl Coalition national championship game, when SEC champion Alabama upended Miami at the end of the 1992 season.
 When the Bowl Coalition became the Bowl Alliance at the start of the 1995 season, the Sugar Bowl would still release the SEC champion to go to the national championship game if they were ranked in the top two in the nation.

 Under the now-defunct BCS format, the Sugar Bowl continued to host the SEC champion against a top-tier at-large opponent, unless the SEC champion went to the BCS National Championship Game.
 When this happened, the Sugar Bowl usually selected the highest-ranked SEC team still available in the BCS pool.
 The SEC champion played for the national championship in every one of the eight final editions of the BCS (2006–2013).